RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 	env = maketable("line", 1000, remaining_args)
 	```

-- Array elements may also be other arrays.
-To access the sub-arrays, you just “double-index” (this is new):
+- Array elements may also be other arrays, and can be of different lengths.
+To access the sub-arrays, you “double-index” the "parent" array:

 	```cpp
 	arr1 = { 1, 2, 3, 4, 5, 6, 7 }